 Meet OpManager ESX SNMP monitor, the one-stop solution for all your ESX monitoring needs.
 Our extensive ESX host monitoring capabilities make sure you are fully aware of the status and performance of your host servers.
 This comprehensive ESX monitoring software enables you to,

 With OpManager's user-friendly interface, discovering all of the VMs under your ESX host, and more, VMware ESX management becomes much easier!
-Just provide your ESX host's name/IP address, and OpManager automatically discovers all associated VMs and datastores under it.
+Just provide your ESX host's name/IP address, and the ESX SNMP monitoring capability automatically discovers all associated VMs and datastores under it.
 Even if you have different credentials configured across your VMs, you can discover the VMs and datastores in one click as long as you have those credentials pre-configured as credential profiles in OpManager.